PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 If you use iCloud, you should enable [Advanced Data Protection](https://support.apple.com/en-us/108756) so that your files are E2EE.

-You can also add a [security key](https://support.apple.com/en-us/102637) to your Apple ID for extra protection.
+You can also add a [security key](https://support.apple.com/en-us/102637) to your Apple Account for extra protection.

 ## Touch ID